leonp/sherlock-holmes/_chapters/the-boscombe-valley-mystery-ch1.md

 When I rose from my father I looked round for it, but it was gone.
 </p><p>
-“&‘Do you mean that it disappeared before you went for help?’
+“‘Do you mean that it disappeared before you went for help?’
 </p><p>
-“&‘Yes, it was gone.’
+“‘Yes, it was gone.’
 </p><p>
 “  ‘You cannot say what it was?’
 </p><p>
-“&‘No, I had a feeling something was there.’
+“‘No, I had a feeling something was there.’
 </p><p>
-“&‘How far from the body?’
+“‘How far from the body?’
 </p><p>
-“&‘A dozen yards or so.’
+“‘A dozen yards or so.’
 </p><p>
-“&‘And how far from the edge of the wood?’
+“‘And how far from the edge of the wood?’
 </p><p>
-“&‘About the same.’
+“‘About the same.’
 </p><p>
-“&‘Then if it was removed it was while you were within a dozen yards of it?’
+“‘Then if it was removed it was while you were within a dozen yards of it?’
 </p><p>
-“&‘Yes, but with my back towards it.’
+“‘Yes, but with my back towards it.’
 </p><p>
 “This concluded the examination of the witness.”
 </p><p>